vivekn77/CODSOFT/README.md

 In this task i make the Landing Page of Codsoft page itself in an Newer version and this page is also resposive also.

+#### TASK - 2
+Personal Portfolio

+In This task i make my own Portfoilo with use of HTML,CSS language.

 #### TASK -3